Scale invariance of electrodynamics in radio-frequency linear accelerators: Scale transformation of the equation of motion

 where $\lambda$ and $\tau$ are dimensionless positive constants.
-What kind of electromagnetic fields would give $\bm{X}(t)$ as a solution to the equation of motion?
-To find this, we calculate the second-order time derivative of $\bm{X}(t)$ using eq. (\ref{eq:lorentz}), and we get
+What kind of electromagnetic fields would provide $\bm{X}(t)$ as a solution to the equation of motion?
+To derive this, we calculate the second-order time derivative of $\bm{X}(t)$ using eq. (\ref{eq:lorentz}), and we obtain

 Therefore, when we define new electromagnetic fields $\tilde{\bm{E}}\left(\bm{r}, t\right)$ and $\tilde{\bm{B}}\left(\bm{r}, t\right)$ as

 and